-Section 615.463 establishes that the sole method of allowable closure of a regulated waste pile is closure by removal and disposal of the waste and of any containment system components that may have been used.
+Section 615.464 specifies closure requirements for waste piles, applicable whether the closure is required or otherwise.
+It establishes that the sole method of allowable closure of a regulated waste pile is closure by removal and disposal of the waste and of any containment system components that may have been used.